SNP Panels for Ancestry, Phenotype and Identification

 Last updated:

 Single-nucleotide polymorphisms, the most common class of genetic variation in the human genome, have made that second question answerable.
 SNPs are biallelic variants at specific genome positions, where one base is substituted for another in a fraction of the population.
-The human genome contains over 10 million SNPs with minor allele frequencies above 1%, and their distribution across populations, gene pathways, and trait-associated loci means they can be mined for three distinct forensic purposes: identification (SNPs that, in aggregate, match an individual's STR-level discrimination); ancestry inference (ancestry-informative markers whose allele frequencies differ sharply between continental populations); and externally visible characteristic (EVC) prediction (variants in pigmentation, morphology and metabolic genes that predict observable traits from DNA alone).
+The human genome contains over 10 million SNPs with minor allele frequencies above 1%, and their distribution across populations, gene pathways, and trait-associated loci means they can be mined for three distinct forensic purposes: identification (SNPs that, in aggregate, approach an individual's STR-level discrimination as covered in polymorphism, heredity and forensic markers); ancestry inference (ancestry-informative markers whose allele frequencies differ sharply between continental populations); and externally visible characteristic (EVC) prediction (variants in pigmentation, morphology and metabolic genes that predict observable traits from DNA alone).

 The convergence of massively parallel sequencing (MPS) technology with curated SNP panels has moved all three applications from research curiosities into operational forensic tools over the past decade.
 In the United States, Parabon NanoLabs' Snapshot phenotyping service has generated investigative leads in hundreds of cases since 2015.
 The HIrisPlex-S panel, developed at Erasmus University Medical Center Rotterdam and validated across European, US and Asian populations, has been used in German, Dutch, Polish, and UK casework.
 The FORENSeq DNA Signature Prep kit from Verogen types a combined STR and SNP panel in a single MPS run.
 And in India, the forensic genetics community has published population frequency data for ancestry-informative SNPs from Indian subcontinent populations that support this class of analysis in Indian casework.